 Architectural Design

-From Concept to Completion, our Architecture service generally follows the RIBA Plan of work Stages 0 – 7.
-We work closely with our Clients to develop a brief for a project, and then complete the work required to develop a fitting concept and detailed design which will get planning permission.
+From concept to completion, our architecture service generally follows the RIBA Plan of work Stages 0 – 7.
+We work closely with our clients to develop a brief for a project, and then complete the work required to develop a fitting concept and detailed design which will acheive planning approval.
 We typically work on large scale commercial offices or multiple residential projects.
 In some unique cases, we work on small micro-sites, if we believe we can create an interesting building, with cutting edge architecture.

-We are best positioned to understand the interpretation of our design, therefore, we complete the project management aspects of the construction work, delivering an unmatched quality control process of our designs as they are built, and value engineering aspects of the design which have evolved through the planning process, to ensure risks in timing, buildability and budgets are mitigated as much as can be expected, and to deliver on site excellence through tangible results.
-Our Clients receive directions on operations and maintenance of their newly built projects, ensuring our work is delivered to excellent standards both as built, and throughout the building lifetime.
+As a whole, our company is best equipped to understand the interpretation of our design.
+We complete the project management aspects of the construction work, delivering an unmatched quality control process of our designs as they are built.
+We greatly value fully developed engineering elements within a design, as they ensure mitigation of risks in timing, buildability and budgets, and deliver on site excellence through tangible results.
+Our clients receive directions on operations and maintenance of their newly built projects, ensuring our work is delivered to excellent standards through the building process and beyond.

 Investment Strategy